laike9m/media/content/BlogPost/2016/Requests' secret: pool_connections and pool_maxsize.md

 DEBUG:requests.packages.urllib3.connectionpool:"GET / HTTP/1.1" 200 None
 """
 ```
-Great, now we only created connections twice and saved one connection establishing time.
+Great, now we only created connection twice and saved one connection establishing time.

 Finally, `pool_maxsize`.

 First and foremost, you should be caring about `pool_maxsize` only if you use `Session` in a **multithreaded** environment, like making concurrent requests from multiple threads using the **same** `Session`.

 Actually, `pool_maxsize` is an argument for initializing urllib3's [`HTTPConnectionPool`][9], which is exactly the connection pool we mentioned above.
 `HTTPConnectionPool` is a container for a collection of connections to a specific host, and `pool_maxsize` is the number of connections to save that can be reused.
-If you're running your code in one thread, it's neither possible or needed to create multiple connections to the same host, cause requests library is blocking, so that HTTP request are always sent one after another.
+If you're running your code in one thread, it's neither possible nor needed to create multiple connections to the same host, cause requests library is blocking, so that HTTP request are always sent one after another.

 Things are different if there are multiple threads.
 ```python